yoavram/Cupertino/draft.md

     - \linenumbers
 ---

+# Introduction

+According to the _reduction principle_, in populations near equilibrium between constant viability-selection and variation production, modifiers that decrease the rate of variation production will increase in frequency.
+The _reduction principle_ was first proposed for modifiers of the recombination rate [@Feldman1972], mutation, and migration or dispersal rates [@Liberman1986a; @Altenberg1987], and these separate principles were recently unified [@Altenberg2009; @Altenberg2017].

+@Altenberg2017 lay down the assumptions and conditions for the validity of the _unified reduction principle_: effectively infinite population size, constant-viability selection, a population at an equilibrium, and _linear variation_  -- the equal scaling of transition probabilities by the modifier.
+The latter can be violated if two variation producing processes interact [@Altenberg2012], or if there are biases in the mutation or migration process, such that ...

+Another violation to the _linear variation_ assumption of _reduction principle_for mutation rates involves a mechanism commoly called _stress-induced mutagenesis_, in which the mutation rate increases in individuals with poor fitness, which is at least partially determined by poor fit between the genotype and the environment.
+Indeed, @Ram2012 demonstrated that modifiers that increase the mutation rate of individuals with below average fitness actually _increase_ the population mean fitness, rather than decrease it.
+The analysis included an infinite population size and constant-viability selection, such that the only departure from the _reduction principle_ assumptions is due to the differential effect the modifier has on different types.
+@Ram2012 stated that their result represents a departure from the _reduction principle_, but did not explain this departure Moreover, their analysis was limited to low mutation rates as it assumed that the number of mutations per individual per generation is less than one.
+These limitations are covered by the analysis presented here.

+Here, we present a general model for modifiers that differentialy control the variation production rate, including mutation and migration or dispersal, and show a stronger result, based on optimization of the _reproductive value_ rather then the mean fitness.

+# Results

 **Lemma.** _Caswell's formula [@Caswell1978]:
 Let _A_ be a matrix with eigenvalue $\lambda$ and left and right eigenvectors _u_ and _v_ such that $\sum{v_i}=1$ and $u\tran v = \sum{u_i v_i} = 1$, then the sensitivity of $\lambda$ to changes in any parameter _x_ of the matrix _A_ is
 $$